Usage data dashboard and overage calculations

 Max items

 The platform identifies the maximum items imported or exported daily for each non-manual site run for every organization or edition and calculates the monthly overage.
-By non-manual run, we mean that the site scheduling, a trigger of another site, or an API triggers the site.
+Non-manual runs are the ones that use the site scheduling, a trigger of another site, or an API triggers the site.

 The formula for overage calculation is: